YesMaintain/NPM/README.md

 maintenance dispatch repository-name repository-name-2
 ```

-Enable all the features that GitHub offers for all the repositories that you
+Enable / disable all the features that GitHub offers for all the repositories that you
 have access to:

 ```sh